Construction Accounting 101: Principles and Best Practices

 Once you have all your project data filled in the accounting software, link it to Buildern – a construction industry-specific tool that covers all project stages from design and pre-construction to closeout and final invoicing.

-Why Integrate Quickbooks or Xero with Buildern?
+Why Integrate QuickBooks or Xero with Buildern?

-Construction accounting requires a different approach from traditional accounting as the construction process is non-linear.
+Construction accounting requires a different approach from traditional accounting, as the construction process is non-linear.
 To avoid cost overruns, you need closer monitoring of job costs, change orders, and subcontractor invoices.

 To do this effectively, you need construction project management software to give you complete visibility into your projects.

-Buildern does just that by integrating with leading accounting software like Xero and Quickbooks.
+Buildern does just that by integrating with leading accounting software like Xero and QuickBooks.
 A bonus – it’s super easy to do!

 Step 2: Configure the key settings, such as contract type, payment options, etc.

-Step 3: Sync Cost Codes by either importing them from your accounting software or creating them in Buildern.
 If you choose an option from Xero to Buildern, all the cost codes predetermined by you in advance will be transferred to Buildern.
 You can either modify them later or leave them as they are.

-Step 4: Finally, sync sub-vendors to track who you’re paying, how much and when.
+Step 4: Finally, sync sub-vendors to track who you’re paying, how much, and when.

 You’re all set!
-Now all your construction accounting data will be available in Buildern.
+Now, all your construction accounting data will be available in Buildern.
 Any activity performed in Buildern will be automatically displayed in your accounting software and vice versa.
-This way, you will always have an up-to-date view of your finances - Start Tracking Business Transactions
+This way, you will always have an up-to-date view of your finances

 Now that you have your software set up, it’s time to start tracking transactions.
 The first step is to connect your bank account so that all your business transactions are automatically imported and categorized.
 This will save you a lot of time, as you won’t have to manually enter them into the software.